Sustainability

 Human Rights Policy

-Dissemination of policy
+Penetration of the policy

 Identification and assessment of negative impacts

-Evaluation of suppliers
+Monitoring of suppliers

-Monitoring of overseas Group companies
+Monitoring of overseas group companies

 Prevention and mitigation of negative impacts